52-73/TerminalTrig/README.md

 ## Documentation

+Let's start of by saying I know the code could be better.

 In it's current state, there are two main functions within the program; `print_fx()` and `print_fy()`, which respectively print f(x) and f(y) respectively to the terminal screen in
 ASCII code (or rather, the inequality region below f(x) or f(y)).
 Both of these utilise the same `f()` function declared earlier, which in this case is `sin(x)`, multiplied by a constant in order to better fit the screen.